Monitoring the Risks of Fossil Fuel Transport

 - Economic risk: North Idaho’s clean water, quality of life and natural setting are a major driver for our economy.
 Railroads are not required to pay for needed safety improvements along rail lines, so taxpayers will be left with the bills to mitigate this enormous surge in train traffic.

+Idaho gains nothing from these proposals but shoulders all the costs.
+So we are asking our elected officials to make sure coal and oil shippers are held accountable for the potential impacts to Idaho.
 We also will be looking for every opportunity to make Idaho’s voice heard as decisions are made that could increase dirty coal and dangerous oil traffic through the Panhandle.
-Check our Take Action page for current opportunities to comment.
+Watch our Take Action page for current opportunities to comment.

 Read More About Coal and Oil Trains